Kish170/summarizer_pipe/README.md

     ```bash
     bun dev
     ```
-5. Open your browser and go to `http://localhost:3000` to see the application in action.
+5. Open your browser and go to `http://localhost:3000` to see the application in action and let me know your thoughts!

 ## Credits
 - **Project Lead:** Kishan Rajagunathas